 If you are a patient in the hospital, tell your nurse or physician that you would like to meet with a member of Patient & Family Services.
 You may also contact our department directly from your room by dialing #76027.
-A social worker or continuing care coordinator will meet with you in your hospital room, and meet with your family if they are present.
+A social worker or Nurse Case Manager will meet with you in your hospital room and meet with your family if they are present.

 Care Coordination Services is dedicated to helping Meriter patients and their families cope with the variety of emotional, mental and physical issues that may surround and follow a hospital stay.

-The Care Coordination team is composed of social workers and continuing care coordinators.
+The Care Coordination team is composed of social workers and Nurse Case Managers.
 There is no extra charge to Meriter patients or their insurance companies for services provided by Care Coordination Services.

 Our Social Work Services